 This is usually no problem.
 Procurement may or may not be a core member of your DMU, it’s still important to get them involved early on.
 I’ve seen tenders where a decision has been made, only for it to be ruined by over-negotiation due to harsh reduction targets – all because procurement wasn’t clear on the benefit and cost reduction the actual solution would bring.

 9. Don’t lose sight of the goal

-Your end goal isn’t to successfully integrate or implement a social intranet.
+Your end goal isn’t to successfully integrate or implement a social intranet platform.
 It’s never about the tool itself.
-Your social intranet should be the kickstart to a communication revolution – one that reaches everyone, everywhere.
+Your social intranet solution should be the kickstart to a communication revolution – one that reaches everyone, everywhere.
 It’s there to drive change so you can achieve the goals you clearly defined at the start.